openshift/geard/contrib/demo/README.md

         $ rm -fr ./vagrant
         $ vagrant plugin list

     If you have other third-party plug-ins installed, try to remove them.
-In particular, we found erors when running the following plug-ins with vagrant-libvirt:
+In particular, we found errors when running the following plug-ins with vagrant-libvirt:

     1.  vagrant-aws
     2.  vagrant-openshift